grip-on-software/data-gathering/README.md

 environment variables that remain true in all instances.
 For even more versatility, a separate configuration tool can alter the configuration and environment files via shared volumes.

+More details regarding the specific configuration of the environment within the Docker instance can be found in the [environment](#environment) section.

+## Scraper web API

+In the 'Daemon' mode of the [Docker instance](#docker) of the agent, one can make use of a web API to collect status information about the agent and immediately start a scrape operation.
+By default, the web API server runs on port 7070.
+The API uses JSON as an output format.
+The following endpoints are
+provided:

+- `/status`: Check the status of the scrape process.
+Returns a body containing a JSON object with keys `ok` and `message`.
+If a scrape is in operation, then a `200` status code is returned and `ok` is set to `true`.
+Otherwise, a `503` status code is returned and `ok` is set to `false`. `message` provides a human-readable description of the status.
+- `/scrape`: Request a scrape operation.
+This request must be POSTed, otherwise a `400` error is returned.
+If a scrape is in operation, then a `503` error is returned.
+If the scrape cannot be started, then a `500` error is returned.
+If the scrape can be started but immediately provides an error code, then a `503` error is returned.
+Otherwise, a `201` status code is returned with a body containing a JSON object with key `ok` and value `true`.

+When any error is returned, then a JSON body is provided with a JSON object containing details regarding the error.
+The object has a key `ok` with the value `false`, a key `version` with a JSON object containing names of components and libraries as keys and version strings as values, and a key `error` with a JSON object containing the following keys and values:

+- `status`: The error status code.
+- `message`: The message provided with the error.
+- `traceback`: If display of tracebacks is enabled, then the error traceback is provided as a string.
+Otherwise, the value is `null`.

 ## Configuration